-- Faculty social events: including a dessert night with faculty sponsor Professor Robert Bordone, game night with faculty sponsor Professor Glenn Cohen, and brunch with Professor William Rubenstein
+- Faculty Social Events: Last year’s events included a dessert night and brunch with faculty sponsor Professor Robert Bordone, and game night with faculty sponsor Professor Glenn Cohen.

-- Lambda Women’s events: For Lambda’s female members to get a chance to bond among themselves.
+- Lambda Women’s events: For Lambda’s ladies to get a chance to bond among themselves.

 - Other social events: Hosted by the wider Harvard LGBTQ community, such as those hosted by the Harvard Gender and Sexuality Caucus.

-- Lesbians of Color Symposium (LOCS): For the third year running, Lambda will be co-hosting this annual symposium with the Boston-based LOCS Collective, Inc. on the HLS campus in early March
+- Lesbians of Color Symposium (LOCS): For the third year running, Lambda supported this annual symposium with the Boston-based LOCS Collective, Inc. on the HLS campus.

 - Yehoshua Gurtler, lawyer and leading LGBT rights advocate in Israel

 - Adrian Jjuuko, Executive director of Human Rights Awareness and Promotion Forum, a human rights NGO providing legal aid services to LGBTI, sex workers, and other marginalized groups in Uganda